Learning low-rank latent mesoscale structures in networks: Convergence Analysis

-{ \begin{remark} \normalfont \commHL{ Suppose {that} the original network $\G=(V,A)$ is binary.
-The Jaccard reconstruction error bound in {Theorem~\ref{thm:NR}\textup{\textbf{(iii)}}} concerns {a direct comparison between the weighted reconstructed network $\hat{G}=(V,\hat{A})$ and} the original binary network $\G=(V,A)$.
-In Figure~\ref{fig:network_recons} in the main {manuscript}, we instead used {binary reconstructed networks} $\hat{G}(\theta):=(V, \one(\hat{A} > \theta))$ {that we obtain} by thresholding the edge weights $\hat{A}(x,y)$ at some {threshold} $\theta\in (0,1)${.} By modifying the argument in the proof of {Theorem~\ref{thm:NR}\textup{\textbf{(iii)}}, we can obtain a similar bound for} the Jaccard reconstruction error for the thresholded reconstructed network $\hat{G}(\theta):=(V, \one(\hat{A} > \theta) )$.
-We now sketch the {argument.} }
+{ \begin{remark} \normalfont Suppose that the original network $\G=(V,A)$ is binary.
+The bound on the Jaccard reconstruction error in Theorem~\ref{thm:NR}\textup{\textbf{(iii)}} is for a direct comparison between the weighted reconstructed network $\hat{G}=(V,\hat{A})$ and the original binary network $\G=(V,A)$.
+In Figure~\ref{fig:network_recons} of the main manuscript, we instead used binary reconstructed networks $\hat{G}(\theta):=(V, \one(\hat{A} > \theta))$ that we obtain by thresholding the edge weights $\hat{A}(x,y)$ at some threshold $\theta\in (0,1)$.
+By modifying the argument in the proof of Theorem~\ref{thm:NR}\textup{\textbf{(iii)}, we obtain a similar bound for} the Jaccard reconstruction error for the thresholded reconstructed network $\hat{G}(\theta):=(V, \one(\hat{A} > \theta) )$.
+We now sketch the argument.

-\commHL{ {Let} $\theta':= \min(1-\theta, \, \theta)$. {For} $a\in \{0,1\}$ and $\hat{a}\in [0,1]$, {we obtain the} inequalities
+Let $\theta' := \min\{1-\theta, \, \theta\}$.
+For $\tilde{a} \in \{0,1\}$ and $\hat{a} \in [0,1]$, we obtain the inequalities

-{Because} $A: V^{2}\rightarrow \{0,1\}$ and $\hat{A}:V^{2}\rightarrow [0,1]$, it follows that
+Because $A: V^{2}\rightarrow \{0,1\}$ and $\hat{A}:V^{2}\rightarrow [0,1]$, it follows that

-{By} modifying the argument in the proof of {Theorem~\ref{thm:NR}\textup{\textbf{(iii)}}, one can} show that
+By modifying the argument in the proof of Theorem~\ref{thm:NR}\textup{\textbf{(iii)}}, one can show that

-{By using Proposition~\ref{prop:Jaccard_distance}, one can also deduce that}
+By using Proposition~\ref{prop:Jaccard_distance}, one can also deduce that